 How to Get to Garibaldi Lake Without a Car From Vancouver, BC

-If you don't have a car, it will take quite a bit of an effort to get to Garibaldi Lake from Vancouver, BC, but not impossible!
+If you don't have a car, it's gonna take quite a bit of an effort to hike up to Garibaldi Lake from Vancouver, BC, but not impossible!
 I've done it before, and I'm going to share how to get there, along with a breakdown on the cost and time needed.

 Long story short, to get to Garibaldi Lake from Vancouver, BC without a car, you need to take a bus up to Whistler Village.
 Then, from Whistler Village, take a taxi up to Rubble Creek Trailhead, and hike up to Garibaldi Lake from there.